Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_distribution_repository/__brick__/README.md

 keytool -genkey -v -keyalg RSA -keysize 2048 -validity 10000 -keystore android.jks -alias {alias_name} -keypass {key_password} -storepass {store_password}
 ```

+_Note 3: The `keychain_password.txt` file should contain the password which unlocks the keychain on a macOS machine.
+In the case of a local build, the file should contain the password of the local default keychain.
+However, the contents of the same file can be ignored when building project using a remote machine
+(such as ones provided by Github Actions), since the state is disposed at the end of the build._

 ### Updating The Credentials

 To update an existing file or add a new credentials file to the repo, for example an android keystore